raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

 - Make a [Tweeting Babbage](https://www.raspberrypi.org/learning/tweeting-babbage/)
 - Make your own Twitter bot
+- Tweet some information from sensors from the Sense HAT or GPIO components
 - Use the Twitter Streamer to poll which terms are more popular than others
 - Make a Twitter-controlled robot